dicarlolab/mkturk/public/mkturk/readme.md

 ScreenSizePixels: physical quantity, recorded # of pixels of screen (retrieved from firestore device record if available)

 Subject: Name of subject, chosen from pulldown menu at beginning of task.

-TestScale: Size of the test image in units of sample image width

 UserAgent: info from window.navigator.UserAgent